FleetPride, a large distributor of parts and services for the

 available options, he decided to use RHUB Communications'

-TurboMeeting Web conferencing appliances - based on cost, ease
+TurboMeeting Web conferencing servers - based on cost, ease

 of use and the feature set.